TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 ### Website Goals

-    - To provide a fun and interactive game for users using JavaScript
+    - To provide a fun and interactive game for users using Vanilla JavaScript
-    - To test and improve the knowledge of the users skills in guessing which countries flags relate to which country
-    - Allow players to see their score increment with, both, correct and incorrect answers.
+    - To create logic of a Random Number Generator (RNG), for the computer's decision.
+    - Allow the scores to increment depending on whether the user or the computer wins.

 ---

 ### User Goals

-    - To correctly play an interactive quiz!
+    - To play a game of Rock, Paper, Scissors
-    - To improve upon their geography knowledge
+    - To kill a few minutes whilst playing this game.
+    - The ability to play the computer.
     - To have fun!

 ### Potential Features to Use

     - Increment players scores.
-    - A timer feature.
-    - Store high scores (locally)
-    - Create a username (locally)
+    - Images instead of text whilst playing the game.
+    - Reset the scores instead of hitting the refresh button.

 ---